GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Analysis.md

 ## Port scanning

-We start with a basic TCP port scanning with nmap to see which ports are open and see which services are running:
+I will start with a basic TCP port scanning with nmap to see which ports are open and see which services are running:

 ```bash
 ❯ sudo nmap -p- --open -sS -sVC --min-rate 5000 -v -n -Pn 10.10.11.250